 Old Andreans Association (OAA): Connecting the Alumni of St Andrew’s Cathedral School since 1906.

 Founded in 1906, the OAA (formally the Old Boys’ Union or OBU) is one of the oldest continually active alumni organisations in Sydney.
-It is not for profit and its two key goals are to reconnect alumni with each other and to reconnect them with the school; ideally integrating them into its support network.
+It is not for profit and its two key goals are to reconnect alumni with each other and to reconnect them with the school.
+As a result the OAA is a thriving community.

-The St Andrew’s experience doesn’t have to finish when a student graduates.
-The OAA is a thriving community that remains connected with each other and the school well beyond graduation.
+The St Andrew’s experience doesn’t finish when a student graduates.
 A voluntary council of ex-students run the OAA’s year-based reunions and supports school events.
-Not only are friendships maintained with other students – reconnections with the school are made possible too, through volunteering and mentoring arrangements, allowing graduates to give back.
+Not only are friendships maintained with other students – reconnections with the school are made possible too, through volunteering and mentoring arrangements, allowing graduates to gain experience and give back.